 Q: How do I get around campus if I need a ride?

 A: We offer our alumni a trolley service to navigate campus.
 If you need a ride on campus, the Reunion trolley will take you to your destination.
 The van circles campus approximately every 20 minutes.
 Look for the "Trolley Stop" signs.
 They will also pick you up along their route if there is room.
 You will also see a number of golf carts zipping around campus all weekend so don't be afraid to flag one down!
 Advancement Staff would be more than happy to bring you to your destination.

 Q: What should I pack?

-A: Spring weather in New England can be unpredictable.
+A: Spring weather in New England can be very unpredictable.
 Pack casual clothes, a sweater or sweatshirt (the Bookshop is open during the weekend if you’re in the market for new Connecticut College gear), comfortable shoes, an outfit for your festive class dinner and rain gear.
 You can also bring athletic wear and extra towels if you plan to use the sports facilities.
 If you plan to take part in yoga, please bring a mat.
-Because others might have allergies, please don't bring or wear heavy perfumes or aftershaves.
+Evenings tend to be rather buggy in the spring, so please bring Bug Spray as well.